ArtPetrov/selectel-cloud-storage/README.md

 ```

 ### Fluent Files Loader
-You can use instance of `ArgentCrusade\Selectel\CloudStorage\FluentFilesLoader` class to retrieve files from container.
+You can use instance of `ArtPetrov\Selectel\CloudStorage\FluentFilesLoader` class to retrieve files from container.
 Fluent loader returns `Collection` of file arrays or `Collection` of `File` objects.

 This instance is accesible from `$container->files()` method and allows you to do following things: